 In RotaCloud

-Taking annual leave is good for both our physical and mental wellbeing, yet 40% of staff take only half of their annual leave.
-Managers should encourage staff to book their leave early, and ideally spread throughout the year, not just to help with planning, but to boost wellbeing too.
+Managers should encourage staff to book their leave early and ideally spread it throughout the year, not only to help with planning, but also to boost their wellbeing.

 In RotaCloud